Control without bounds

 It's a mind-set shift, but one that means the coming digital revolution is one for everyone, even the busiest airports.
 And you can see that following Singapore's decision to work with NATS on a new smart digital tower prototype for Changi Airport.
 With it's 58 million annual passenger movements, it's about as far away from snow covered Scandinavian airfields as it's possible to get.

 NATS makes major investment in Canadian digital ‘remote’ tower specialists

 NATS, has announced a partnership with NAV CANADA with both parties taking an equal shareholding in the Canadian digital tower firm, Searidge Technologies.

-Work is already underway at NATS on a digital tower operations room that will demonstrate the ANSP's capability to provide a remote air traffic control service for any airport that wants one.
+Both NATS and Searidge Technologies have digital tower facilities that can demonstrate their ability to provide a remote air traffic control service for any airport that wants one.

 Click thumbnail to view photo